NL33/electron-git/znext.md

 # be able to collapse showing of folders by clicking on the project name (adding folder icons to show if open or not. and the carrot icons are the indicator if folder or file)
      --try to mimick the way the icons look on the current file system (blue folder icon, for instance)

-# Branching and making it easy for people to offer edits
---likely just: fork from github (so you can control it). download it. make changes to it. and send those changes back to github.
-Then the other person can see your changes

 # another solution for storing large git files off computer